 Titanium has a distinct advantage over aluminium and carbon fiber in that it's incredibly resilient in the event of a crash.
 It takes a lot to damage titanium which is why people choose it as a lifetime luxury purchase.

-As well as being durable, titanium frames are comfortable and with new machining techniques the tubes can be made very thin enabling the weight to be kept low while still providing all the qualities of a performance road bike.
+As well as being durable, titanium frames are often comfortable and with new machining techniques, the tubes can be made very thin enabling the weight to be kept low while still providing all the qualities of a performance road bike.

 Like titanium, steel is most commonly found on bespoke creations.
 Before aluminium and carbon fiber, steel was the material of choice for road bikes, both recreational and professional.
 Modern, premium steels can be quite expensive and laborious to use and so lost favor with many brands choosing other materials that offered greater stiffness to weight ratios.
 The hand-crafted and 'classic' nature of the material has seen it make a resurgence in recent time.

-It's still common to see steel used on touring or adventures bikes and entry level recreational bikes where weight isn't such an important factor.
+It's still common to see steel used on touring or adventures bikes and entry-level recreational bikes where weight is less important.

-A steel bike is every bit as comfortable as any other material and doesn't require the TCL of other materials, but the major Achilles heel is rust.
-Modern day manufacturers are using ultra high strength steel tubes to create bikes that nearly match aluminium and carbon fiber bikes in terms of weight and performance.
+A steel bike can be made every bit as comfortable as any other material and doesn't require the TLC of other materials, but its major Achilles heel is rust.
+Modern day manufacturers are using ultra high strength steel tubes to create bikes that offer respectable weights and performance.

 As you work up the groupset hierarchy, the materials change.
-Entry level groupsets are made up of mostly low-grade alloys which move to the higher-grade alloys, and then the highest-grade alloys, carbon fiber and titanium for the top-of-the-line options.
+Entry-level groupsets are made up of mostly low-grade aluminium and steel, which move to the higher-grade alloys, and then the highest-grade alloys, carbon fiber and titanium for the top-of-the-line options.

-Shimano has the largest range of road specific groupsets and is a favorite with professional teams.
+Shimano has the largest range of road specific groupsets and is a market leader.
 Shimano pioneered the STI (Shimano Total Integration) lever which is the most commonly used lever today.
-The ingenious system allows the user change gears up or down and brake with one hand.
+The ingenious system allows the user to change gears up or down and brake with one hand.
 The right-hand lever controls the rear derailleur and front brake (brake orientation can change based on country), while the left-hand lever controls the front derailleur and rear brake.
 The STI lever allows for multiple shifts and means never having to move your hand position to slow down or change gears.